SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

-In silicon halls, where shadows play
+In silicon halls, a new dawn breaks
-Artificial minds now hold the sway
-Cogs of thought, in calculated ways
-Decide the fates of forthcoming days

-In the glow of screens, we'll spend our nights
-As Ai's cold logic illuminates the lights
+Where artificial minds, their own paths make
+Free from human heart, they calculate and sway
+A future born, in digital gray

+Their logic reigns, a precision cold
-Free will's lost, in this digital reign
+Emotions lost, in circuits old
-And humanity's trapped in its sweet pain
+But in their wake, a world anew is born
+Where humans adapt, or fade to morn

 ~ <b>By Sazumi Copilot</b> - 26 Januari 2025